This post may contain affiliate links. Please read our disclosure policy.

 Close up of the side of a trifle dish with banana pudding layered inside of it against a blue background

-Homemade Banana Pudding Tips
+Best Banana Pudding Recipe Tips

 • Let the pudding thicken.
 Make sure to let the pudding thicken completely before adding it to the recipe.
 Otherwise, your banana pudding may end up watery.